Here are some frequently asked questions about the Genetic Links to Anxiety and Depression Study.

 You do not normally have to disclose your research participation to your life insurer including any genetic tests that you have completed during your participation.

 Thank you.
 If you are a journalist, please email email@example.com in the first instance.
 If you are an organisation please email firstname.lastname@example.org with your questions or request.

 Developed in Collaboration with Mental Health Charity MQ and with Patients and Service Users

-To take part in the GLAD Study, you must:
+To take part in the GLAD Study part of the NIHR BioResource, you must:

 To begin signing up you just need to provide your name, phone number, email address and a password.
 You will be sent a notification email to check we have the best way of contacting you.